The Gospel of Luke Devotional

 Walking back to my waiting and watchful husband I realized I had just received an amazing blessing.
 The more I thought about it, I questioned: what if that had been someone I knew; family member or friend that was homeless, living in a shelter, or even if it were me?
 How would I want to be treated?
 It was a profound lesson I will not soon forget.
-Thank God that this was a gentle teaching of obedience and how I can be used effectively to serve Him by serving others.
+Thank God that this was a gentle teaching of obedience and how I can serve Him by serving others.

 I’m not perfect and I will get caught up in my to-do list, but today’s reading along with this story reminds me to slow down and ask myself: will this matter in 5 minutes-5 hours-5 days or 5 weeks from now?
 If not, I am able to stop what I’m doing and enjoy being inconvenienced out of a love for Christ that wills me to do His will.